 Defendants have agreed to pay a cash award of a percentage of the net premium that Fay charged to a Claimant during the settlement class period for the LPI policy.
 The amount depends on whether the Claimant paid Fay all or a portion of the premium for that policy.
 How the amount of the cash award is determined is explained in a detailed notice available on the Important Documents page.

-In order to receive a cash award, you must file a Claim Form.
-If you are a Fay Settlement Class member and did not receive one, you can download a Claim Form on the Important Documents page, or call 1-844-702-7327 and request that one be mailed to you.
-Your Claim Form must be postmarked or submitted on the Online Claim Filing page no later than March 28, 2018.
+In order to receive a cash award, you must have filed a Claim Form.
+Your Claim Form must have been be postmarked or submitted online no later than March 28, 2018.

 Your Other Options

-If you do not want to be legally bound by the settlement, you must exclude yourself by December 13, 2017.
-If you request exclusion, you are not entitled to send in a Claim Form to ask for any money, but may sue or continue to sue Defendants about the claims resolved in this settlement.
-You also may object to the settlement by December 13, 2017.
+If you did not want to be legally bound by the settlement, you had the option to exclude yourself by December 13, 2017.
+If you requested exclusion, you are not entitled to send in a Claim Form to ask for any money, but may sue or continue to sue Defendants about the claims resolved in this settlement.
+You also had the option to object to the settlement by December 13, 2017.
 A detailed notice available on the Important Documents page explains how to exclude yourself or object.

-The Court will hold a hearing on January 22, 2018 to consider whether to approve the settlement and class counsel’s request for attorneys’ fees and expenses up to $375,000, and a case contribution award of up to $5,000 paid to each of the Settling Plaintiffs.
-If there are valid and timely objections, the Court will consider them.
-As explained in the detailed notice, you may attend the hearing, either yourself or through an attorney hired by you, but you don’t have to.
+The Court held a hearing on January 22, 2018 to consider whether to approve the settlement and class counsel’s request for attorneys’ fees and expenses up to $375,000, and a case contribution award of up to $5,000 paid to each of the Settling Plaintiffs.
+The Court considered any valid and timely objections.
+As explained in the detailed notice, you had the option to attend the hearing, either yourself or through an attorney hired by you, but you didn't have to.